claudiomello10/IC_RAG/readme.md

 ### Note on FAISS Installation

 - **Recommended**: Use `faiss-cpu` for this project

   - Quick to install
   - Sufficient performance for querying the existing embeddings
   - No compilation required
 - **Optional**: Use `faiss-gpu` only if:

   - You're processing a very large number of new books
   - You have a compatible GPU
   - You're willing to wait for the longer compilation time
-  - The performance improvement for regular queries will be minimal

 ## Project Structure